srtgthrhn/Lynx-Tutorial-JS-Framework-for-Cross-Platform-Development/README.md

 	- Top-Rated (All Time) – Games with a rating of 9+.
 	- Most Anticipated – Upcoming games sorted by hype.

+- **IGDB API Integration**
+  - Integrates with the IGDB API, owned by Twitch, to fetch comprehensive game data.

 - **Search Functionality**
-  - Users can search for any games in the search screen.
+  - Users can search for any video games in the search screen.
-  - All games matching the search query will be fetched and displayed.
+  - All video games matching the search query will be fetched and displayed.

 - **Lynx Dual Thread Architecture**
 	- Main Thread: Handles all UI-related tasks to ensure smooth and responsive user interactions.